Skip to Content

 If you are unsure whether to decant a half bottle of wine, consulting a sommelier (wine expert) is always a good idea to advise you on the best approach for that particular wine.

 TIP: Both wine decanters and wine aerators are standard tools used to enhance the wine.
 Check out the difference between decanters and aerators in this article.
+Read this practical guide to discover how long you can decant wine without ruining it.

 Conclusion

-Now that we have learned precisely what wines need to be decanted and what wines do not let’s recap exactly what it means to decant wine and why you would want to do it in the first place.
+Now that we have learned precisely what wines need to be decanted and what wines do not, let’s recap exactly what it means to decant wine and why you would want to do it in the first place.

 To decant a wine means to pour it from its original bottle into another container, typically a glass or crystal decanter, before serving.
 Decanting is to aerate the wine and separate it from any sediment that may have accumulated in the bottle.